vettydevand/wp-vet-plugin/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/gemini/wp-vet-plugin/releases).
+1. Download the latest release `wp-vet-plugin.zip` from the [releases page](https://github.com/gemini/wp-vet-plugin/releases).
 2. Upload the ZIP file to your WordPress site via the "Plugins > Add New > Upload Plugin" page.
 3. Activate the plugin.
 4. Go to "Settings > WP Vet Plugin" to configure the Telegram notifications (optional).